atridadl/Atash/README.md

 - Create projects on all of those services
 - Run the `pnpm init:env` command to generate a .env file to fill out
 - Ensure that the webhook url https://DOMAIN.TLD/api/webhooks is added with the user.created and user.deleted events
+- You will need up a webhook to point to https://<domain.tld>/api/webhooks, and ensure you use the "Signing Secret" from the webhook as your CLERK_WEBHOOK_SIGNING_SECRET environment variable...
 - For the Headers: please generate an Unkey key and pass it in the headers as a Bearer token for the webhook
 - Set the proper regions for your edge public/private/webhook functions: